epstechtheatre/epstechtheatre.github.io/docs/pages/Lighting/Guides/Lighting_level_2.md

 {% include console_button.html content="Live" %}
 {% endcapture %}

 {% include warning.html content="If you are in Blind mode and you don't think you have any good reason to be in blind mode, hit {{BlindLiveEscape}} to return to normal.
-It is very important you do most work in Live because it allows you to preview what you are programming." %}

-When are in blind mode

-TODO
+Because saves are instant in blind mode, it is very easy to accidentally destroy work." %}

+For this section of the guide, only basic cue editing will be covered, more complex blind mode usages will be covered in the [supplementary material for this level](./Lighting_level_2_supplementary.html#Complex_Blind_Mode_Usages), as well as in the next level.

 ## Cue Management and Timing